Trump coronavirus adviser tells Michigan to ‘rise up’ against new shutdown orders

 “We know that the White House likes to single us out here in Michigan, me out in particular,” Whitmer told CNN.
 “I’m not going to be bullied into not following reputable scientists and medical professionals.”

 Michigan Attorney General Dana Nessel (D) also slammed Atlas, calling the tweet “disappointing, irresponsible, and the reason why the United States finds itself in such desperate circumstances regarding COVID-19.”
-She argued that the opposition to restrictions would lead to more coronavirus cases and deaths.
+She said the opposition to restrictions would lead to more coronavirus cases and deaths.

 “A patriot is one who protects America from its enemies, both foreign and domestic,” Nessel said in a tweet.
 “COVID-19 is the enemy, not each other.
 Stop pitting Americans against each other and start supporting policies proven to effectively fight the virus.”